Citing an Article in MLA Format

 9. location

-Remember that not all the items in the list are applicable to every type of source, or even individual sources, because the information available may vary from source to source.
+Remember that not all the items in the list apply to every source type, or even individual sources, because the information available may vary from source to source.

-For periodicals, the relevant pieces of information you should look for are the author (#1), the title of the source (#2), the title of the container (#3), the number, which is the volume and issue numbers that show when the periodical was published (#6), the publication date (#8), and the location (#9).
+For periodicals, the relevant information you should look for is the author (#1), the title of the source (#2), the title of the container (#3), the number, which is the volume and issue numbers that show when the periodical was published (#6), the publication date (#8), and the location (#9).

-The term "container" is new to MLA, and it refers to the name of the larger source in which the text can be located.
+The term "container" is new to MLA.
+It refers to the name of the larger source where the text can be located.

 You may want to write this general information on a notecard to use as a model for taking notes when you are conducting research for a paper or project.
-When you write down the citation information for a source in the correct order during the note-taking process, it makes it easier to create the Works Cited page citation.
+Writing down the citation information for a source in the correct order during the note-taking process makes it easier to create the Works Cited page citation.

 To learn how to cite periodicals, print the Citing Periodicals in MLA Format handout found in Downloadable Resources in the right-hand sidebar.
-Read all of the notes on how to cite newspapers, magazines, journals, and special cases.
+Read all the notes on citing newspapers, magazines, journals, and special cases.

-• Now that you know how to cite a periodical on the Works Cited page and have seen several examples, which type of information do you think might be missing from a newspaper article, a magazine article, and a journal article if you were looking for the information to write your citation?
+• Which type of information do you think might be missing from a newspaper article, a magazine article, or a journal article if you were looking for the information to write your citation?

 Check your answer in the Got It? section.